SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Stage 4 or 5 chronic kidney disease with deteriorating health.

-Kidney failure complicating other life-limiting conditions or treatments.
+Kidney failure complicating other life shortening conditions or treatments.

 Stopping or not starting dialysis.